syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 ### printProgressChanged
 {:#events:printProgressChanged}

-Fires when the Print progress changed.If you want to perform any operation when a Print progress is changed, you can make use of the printProgressChanged event.
+Fires when the Print progress is changed.
+To perform any operation when the Print progress is changed, use the printProgressChanged event.

 <table class="params">
 <thead>